 - What are the insurance policy limits for the at-fault driver(s) and the companies?

 If you were assaulted in a car, SUV or other vehicle in service for the company, you may have the right to sue the company for the assault.
-A lawsuit has been filed on behalf of one woman with such a claim.
+Contact our lawyers about a lawsuit against Uber or Lyft using the form below.

 Uber may deny liability (legal responsibility) for your injuries or the wrongful death of your loved one.
 In these cases, it is extremely important to get a really good lawyer to conduct an independent investigation.
-Attorneys Fred Pritzker and Eric Hageman won “Attorney of the Year” awards for winning a case where a bicycle rider was killed when she was run over by an 18-wheeler turning left.
+Attorneys Fred Pritzker and Eric Hageman won “Attorney of the Year” awards for winning a case where a bicycle rider was killed when she was run over by an 18-wheeler truck turning left.
 The police report said the truck driver was not at fault, so the trucking company refused to take any blame and compensate the family.
 Fred and Eric worked hard and found evidence that the truck driver was at fault.
 The trucking company refused to make a settlement, so the case went to trial.
 Fred and Eric argued the case before a jury and won a verdict for over $2 million.
+This case did not involve Uber or Lyft.

-In most cases, a company facing liability for a personal injury or wrongful death claim is going fight hard to deny that liability, especially in big cases that could lead to multi-million-dollar settlements and verdicts.
+In most cases, a company facing liability for personal injury or wrongful death is going fight hard to deny that liability, especially in big cases that could lead to multi-million-dollar settlements and verdicts.
+Our car accident lawyers can help you get a money settlement.

 An Uber vehicle made by Volvo that was driving in the autonomous mode (self-driving) hit and killed a woman riding a bicycle, Elaine Herzberg, a 49-year-old.
 A human vehicle operator was behind the wheel.
 The accident happened in Tempe, Arizona.